yewon-kim76/BC-SELECT/README.md

-BC-SELECT is a computational tool adapted from SELECT (Cell, 2021) to predict drug responses in early-stage breast cancer patients.
+BC-SELECT is a computational tool adapted from SELECT (Cell, 2021) to predict drug responses in early-stage breast cancer patients using transcriptome data.
-It involves two main steps: (1) a 'training' step that constructs a library of clinically relevant candidate SL/SDL/SR partner genes for a given drug target, and (2) a 'testing/validation' step that calculates the likelihood of drug response for patients in unseen studies based on the relative expression of these candidate partner genes.

-Training step: for targeted therapy, we used three filters to identify SL/SDL candidate partner genes.
-A gene must pass the following sequentially: 1) cell line test, 2) survival test, and 3) evolutionary analysis.
-For the immunotherapy module, we replaced the cell line test with a hypergeometric screen to obtain a sufficient number of immune-related SR candidate partner genes.

-The testing datasets are independent of the training datasets (Breast Cancer TCGA and METABRIC), and the testing datasets must include drug responses (Pathologic Complete Response, pCR) and gene expression information.

-Gene expression is assessed only within datasets (not across datasets, to minimize batch effect confounding) and divided into tertiles, with upregulated genes in the top tertile and downregulated genes in the bottom tertile, based on relative expression levels across patients.
-Using the bin_matrix function, we categorize these into tertiles (q2 = 0, 1, and 2) and measure relative gene expression levels across patients.
+It involves two main steps: (1) a 'gene pair identification' step and (2) 'fine-tuning hyperparameters and validation performance'.
+The first part leverages large-scale cell-line datasets and breast cancer patient cohorts, including Breast Cancer TCGA, METABRIC, and SCAN-B, to identify clinically relevant genetic interactions between gene pairs A and B. Here, gene A represents the target of a given therapy (e.g., targeted therapy or immunotherapy), while multiple partner genes (Bs) are identified based on their interactions with A. Specifically, drug efficacy is explained through mechanisms of genetic interaction.
+To explore this, we constructed a comprehensive library of clinically relevant candidate partner genes (Bs) involved in synthetic lethality (SL), synthetic dosage lethality (SDL), or synthetic rescue (SR) interactions with a given drug target (A).

+The second part focuses on fine-tuning hyperparameters using the results from the identified gene pairs in step (1) and three distinct breast cancer tuning cohorts.
+Once the optimal settings are established, we proceed to the model performance validation phase with unseen evaluation breast cancer cohorts.
+In this phase, the expression levels of partner B genes are used to generate a patient's predicted response score (likelihood) to treatments targeting gene A(s).

+To assess drug efficacy for each patient, we calculate the predicted response score based on the expression levels of the identified gene pairs (A(s) and Bs) and the curated genes' expression obtained through NanoString.